mdfarhansadiq/CPCode/README.md

 ///******* In the name of Allah *******///
 # CPCode
-These are all my submissions on Google KickStart(online and offline submission) In Sha Allah
+These are all my submissions for online submission(online and offline submission) In Sha Allah